Developing your own electrochemical sensor and reader

 - Execute large scale sensor testing in the lab (avoid manual pipetting!)

-- Make a decision on the electronics and housing for the reader
+- Choose the electronics and housing for the reader

 - Develop an easy-to-use software app (avoid feature creep)